Can Dogs Smell Cancer

 Can man’s best friend also be a person’s best chance for early cancer detection?
 Some studies say yes.

 Dogs have long been associated with heroic acts.
-They dutifully lead the disabled, they assist in rescue missions, and they can be trained to serve in the military.
+They assist people with disabilities, they use their extraordinary sense of smell in rescue missions, and they serve in the military.
 Their ability to identify chemicals diluted as low as parts per trillion allows them to pick up where the human nose leaves off.
 So why not detect cancer?

 Studies have indicated that dogs can successfully identify bladder and melanoma cancers in sufferers.
 But researchers of a 2006 study at Pine Street Foundation in Marin County, Calif., led by Michael McCulloch, got some impressive results.
 They found that dogs could positively identify breast and lung cancer with 99 percent accuracy.